Yoga | योग – The Combination Of Physical And Mental Exercises

 The different paths of yoga emphasize different approaches and techniques but ultimately lead to the same goal of unification and enlightenment.

 1. Yoga, as a disciplined method for attaining a goal.

 2. Yoga, as techniques of controlling the body and the mind.

-4. Yoga, in connection with other words, such as “hatha-, mantra-, and laya-,” referring to traditions specializing in particular techniques of yoga.
+4. Yoga, in connection with other words, such as “Hatha-, mantra-, and laya-,” referring to traditions specializing in particular techniques of yoga.

 5. Yoga, as the goal of Yoga practice.

-One of the benefits of yoga is that you can choose a yoga style that’s tailored to your lifestyle, such as hot yoga, power yoga, relaxation yoga, prenatal yoga, etc. Whether you prefer to practice at home, in a private session, while watching a DVD or at a studio or gym, there are a huge variety of options available to suit your goals and needs.
+One of the benefits of yoga is that you can choose a yoga style that’s tailored to your lifestyle, such as hot yoga, power yoga, relaxation yoga, prenatal yoga, etc. Whether you prefer to practice at home, in a private session, while watching a DVD or at a studio or gym, there is a huge variety of options available to suit your goals and needs.

 If you’re a yoga beginner, hatha yoga, which focuses on basic postures at a comfortable pace, would be great for you.
 If you want to increase strength through using more of your own body’s resistance, power yoga may be right for you.

 If you’re ready for a deeper practice, Bikram also called “hot yoga” may be just what you’re looking for.
 In Bikram yoga, the room temperature is set to around 105 degrees Fahrenheit, resulting in a greater elimination of toxins from the body through the increased production of sweat.
 No matter your fitness level, fat percentage, or health history, yoga has a style for you.